Break of gauge: Origins of Australia's multi-gauge muddle

-There followed years of nationally uncoordinated railway construction designed not to serve the needs of the nation but the needs of the railways' parent colonies.
+There followed decades of nationally uncoordinated railway construction designed to serve the needs of the railways' parent colonies.
 They made their gauge choices in accordance with their perception of their own economic and geographical circumstances and to buttress, if not promote, their individual identities as colonies.

 It was to be 90 years before a national investigation of standardisation of gauges was undertaken, in 1945.
 Progress after that was still very slow, largely confined to linking all mainland capital cities with standard-gauge lines – achieved only in 1982.

 The American writer, Mark Twain, in 1879 summed up his experience of changing trains at Albury on a journey to Melbourne:

 The greatest number of break-of-gauge stations was in South Australia.
 There, and lines met, both at the time of their introduction and – at different places – of their gradual transition to standardisation, first to broad gauge and then to standard gauge.
 At various times these stations were: